 - Purposely edit your message to what they think is best without telling you

-We’ve seen all these instances happen before clients come to us for a professional translation.
+We’ve seen all these instances happen before clients come to us for a professional website translation.

 When you need something translated that can impact your business or reputation, a friend or family member may not be the best option.